 7. Lastly, Ampalaya can make a delicious delicacy.
 Try it.

 My eldest daughter when she entered puberty was diagnosed with slight Anemia and was advised to drink iron supplements.
 Instead of giving her a pill or a capsule, I enticed her to eat Ampalaya.
 During those time I mixed ampalaya in the food I cooked almost every day.
 She and my whole family began to be comfortable with the fruit but not with the leaves which contain more iron that she needed so I tried a recipe that she and her sibling was not able to say no. I made a crunchy ampalaya leaves.
-Watch the video below to know how I did it.
+Click the link below to watch the video on how I did it.

 I hope you learned something from this article.
 If you did, please share it with your friends and together let us share True Home Joy.